AI-Voodoo/Red_Reaper_v2/README.md

 - v2 introduces a learning component, initially trained on the Enron email dataset and tested against GPT-generated synthetic communications (small set for now).
 Now, the system can not only generalize by identifying unseen, valuable emails—but can also improve over time.

-<b>This project is still in its early proof-of-concept phase<b/>, but I’ll be sharing write-ups and code as development progresses.
+**This project is still in its early proof-of-concept phase**, but I’ll be sharing write-ups and code as development progresses.
 The rest of this repo focusses on stage 1, malicious email/chat classification.

 <b>*Reminder: Ensure to install cuda version of pytorch if you can - things will be much faster.*</b>